 Rosanna trained and supported teachers across the five boroughs.

-We'd like to thank the following people for helping identify bugs, build software, sharing their suggestions, and helping to improve the quality of our materials.
+We'd like to thank the following people and organizations for helping develop materials, identify bugs, build software, sharing their suggestions, and helping to improve the quality of our materials.

 - Eric Allatta